AFSP – Am I exempt or non-exempt?

 What is the benefit of being classified as exempt?

 If you are classified as exempt according to the classifications listed above, you are exempt from taking the Annual Federal Tax Refresher (AFTR) course.
 The AFTR course is a six hour course and in addition to completing the materials, you must pass a 100 question exam within a three hour time limit.
-You are allowed to retake the exam an unlimited number of times, however each exam must contain a mix of different questions.
+You are allowed to take our exam a maximum of 4 times, however each exam contains a random mix of different questions.

 In addition to saving three+ hours of your time, you are spared the expense of purchasing the extra CE hours.
 Exempt preparers take a 3 hour tax law update course instead of the timed 6 hour Annual Federal Tax Refresher course.